NuclearError/allyship101/PITCHME.md

 * solidarity with marginalised groups

-By shouldering some of the burden, allies ensure that marginalised groups aren't the only ones doing the work
+By shouldering some of the burden, allies ensure that marginalised groups aren't the only ones doing the work.

+Having good intentions is not enough.

 ---